musevlt/mpdaf/doc/spectrum.rst

 Spectrum object
 ***************

-The Spectrum object handles a 1D data array (basically a numpy masked array) containing flux values, associated with a :class:`WaveCoord <mpdaf.obj.WaveCoord>` object containing the wavelength information.
+The Spectrum object handles a 1D data array (basically a numpy masked array) containing flux values, associated with a `WaveCoord <mpdaf.obj.WaveCoord>` object containing the wavelength information.
 Optionally, a variance data array can be attached and used for weighting the flux values.
 Array masking is used to ignore some of the pixel values in the calculations.

 Note that virtually all numpy and scipy functions are available.